Jolibox-Developer/Jolibox-JS-SDK/packages/web-sync-sdk/README.md

-# Jolibox Runtime SDK
+# Jolibox Web Sync SDK

 **Still work in progress, please do not use this SDK yet.**

-This is the Jolibox Runtime SDK.
-It is a a set of utilities to interact with the Jolibox runtime.
+This is part of the internal implementations of the Jolibox Web SDK and is intended to be loaded synchronously.